ansible/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 * The scaffold for a new module
 * The argspec for the new module
-* The docstring for the new module.
+* The docstring for the new module

 The model is then the single source of truth for both the argspec and docstring, keeping them in sync.
 Use the resource module builder to generate this scaffolding.
-For any subsequent updates to the module, update the model first and use the resource module builder to update the module scaffolding.
+For any subsequent updates to the module, update the model first and use the resource module builder to update the module argspec and docstring.

-The following shows an example of a model file:
+For example, the resource model builder includes the ``myos_interfaces.yml`` sample in the :file:`models` directory, as seen below:

 .. code-block:: yaml